gitbls/sdm/Docs/Disk-Encryption.md

 * **Customize the IMG file** &mdash; This is not discussed here, but if you've made it this far, you know what this step is!
 Use sdm to configure the system just like you want it to be.
 Then, when you want to create a disk with an encrypted rootfs, follow on here.
 * **Make an sdm LUKS keydisk** &mdash; See <a href="Disk-Encryption.md#creating-a-usb-keyfile-disk"> here</a> for details.
 Use that keyname in your version of the above script.
   * **How many keyfiles?** Each partition can have its own keyfile on the same disk, or they can use the same keyfile.
 There is no default.
   * *Pro tip: sdm-make-luks-usb-key leaves a copy of the generated keyfile in /root.* You can, of course, move it. sdm doesn't care.
 But keyfiles are the keys to your system, and must be protected.
-If you have no valid copies of the keyfile and you did not add a password unlock during the rootfs encryption process, you will have no way to access any of the data on that disk.
+If you have no valid copies of the keyfile and you did not add a passphrase unlock during the rootfs encryption process, you will have no way to access any of the data on that disk.
 This applies to the data partition as well.
 * **Burn disk** &mdash; sdm burns the IMG to a disk.
 Once the disk is created sdm performs additional steps before the burn is complete:
   * The `cryptroot` plugin runs after the disk has been burned, in the context of the freshly-burned disk. `cryptroot` prepares the system for the encryption process.
     * Install required packages